Spawze/Password-Generator-With-A-Very-Uniquely-Named-Repository/README.md

 ## Installation

 Nothing special is needed to install.
-It's just an HTML, CSS, and some picture assets.
+It's just an HTML, CSS, JS, and some picture assets.

 ## Usage